The Space Dimension

 Because – removing yourself from the equation of the space that is NOT working actually gives you perspective so you can see the space differently.

-Our spaces hold memories, emotions and vibrations, and when you are in locations where you feel cluttered, stuck and overwhelmed… you’ll BE stuck and overwhelmed.
-Taking a picture, removing yourself from the space, and looking at it from a different view is sometimes all you need to get your creative juices moving again to consider what is possible for the space, and how it might best serve your needs.
+Our spaces hold memories, emotions, and vibrations, and when you are in locations where you feel cluttered, stuck and overwhelmed… you’ll BE stuck and overwhelmed.
+Taking a picture, removing yourself from the space, and looking at it from a different view is sometimes all you need to get your creative juices moving again to consider what is possible for space, and how it might best serve your needs.

 Think of the space you’d like to address and ask yourself the following questions: